vishant-nambiar/dirdiff/README2.md

 Finally, after we've generated the diffs, we can patch the base directory (A in this case), by doing:
 `./script patch A file.patch`
 The result would be that A has been made identical to B.

+*If you're using dirdiff as a global CLI from your `bin`, the above commands are the same, just replace `./script` with the name of the script in your `bin`.*

 ## Reusable components